gophercoders/website/content/install/testing-the-install.md

 {{% /defaultNote %}}

 ### What you need
-Before you start you need to open a Terminal on Linux.
-Max OS X or your raspberry Pi.
+Before you start you need to open a Terminal on Linux, Max OS X or your raspberry Pi.
 If you are using Windows you need to open a Windows Command Prompt window.